amanudde1999/StudentRecords/README.md

 Running Instructions
 ---------------------
-Open the terminal and go to the directory containing the Makefile and student_hash.cpp To run the student_hash.cpp file, enter "./student" and press enter in the command terminal.
+Open the terminal and go to the directory containing the Makefile and student_hash.cpp and on the terminal type "make student", this will create the object.

+To run the student_hash.cpp file, enter "./student" and press enter in the command terminal.

 Now you can insert,remove or query already existing through the student's name,grade or ID.